 Tutors are hired at the beginning of each semester as needed.
 A person is typically assigned 2 to 5 hours per week as a Tutor.
 The pay is minimum wage but the rewards are much higher than that.
 Thinking about, talking about, and seeing interesting problems in Physics is a great way to learn.
 Seeing how other people think about problems and helping them to see the correct way is also a challenge that has its own rewards.

 You must apply for these positions.
 Potentional Tutors should fill out the Tutor Application.
 The form should be turned in to the Physics Department Office during the first week of the semester in room 2131 of Physical Science Building.
 People interested in Tutoring should also submit their weekly schedule at that time.

 Tutoring is a great ways to help you to learn the material in the introductory courses.
 There is no better way to complete the process of understanding than to try to explain what you know to someone else.
-Teacher Certification majors are especially encouraged to take Tutoring opportunities though all concentrations can be Tutors.
+Teacher Licensure majors are especially encouraged to take Tutoring opportunities though all concentrations can be Tutors.